Search and Hit Enter

 Bananas

 Sugar bananas (sometimes called Lady Fingers) are low FODMAP in 112g serves, whether they are ripe or firm.
-The Monash app says only trace amounts of FODMAPs were found in a firm sugar banana, which is great news for banana lovers.
+The Monash app says that firm sugar bananas are low FODMAP in serves of up to 190g person.
+In larger serving sizes, they contain moderate amounts of fructose.

 Blueberries

-Blueberries are considered low FODMAP in 125g serves per person.
-However, Monash states that they remain low FODMAP in servings up to 500g per person, which is excellent news.
+Blueberries are low FODMAP in servings up to 500g per person which is excellent news.
 This quantity allows for very blueberry heavy dessert recipes, including my gluten free blueberry cobbler.

 Canteloupe/Rockmelon

 Admittedly, canteloupe isn’t a fruit I regularly work with.
-However, it is low FODMAP in 120g serves per person, or 3/4 cup.
+However, it is low FODMAP in serves of up to 149g serves per person.
+It contains moderate fructans in serves of 150g or more.
 I will develop some low FODMAP canteloupe recipes at some stage, but for now, know that you can enjoy this melon on a low FODMAP diet.

 Clementines